What is the biggest mistake event planners make when booking entertainment?

 Actually, there are a million other things to do, but don’t worry about it.
 Just call Bright Ideas.
 We will take care of everything, so you can relax and enjoy your event.

-Coal Harbour near the Westin Bayshore hotel and Granville Island both offer a wide variety of boats available for charters.
+Coal Harbour near the Westin Bayshore hotel as well as Granville Island both offer a wide variety of boat charter options.
 You can choose from party boats for a crowd, or smaller vessels perfect for an exclusive sunset cruise.
-Small boat rentals are also available on Granville Island, as well as Horseshoe Bay.
+Small boat rentals are also available from Horseshoe Bay.

 Are we there yet?
 Like many things, spending all day driving can be too much of a good thing.
 Most car rallies take about 2 – 3 hours from start to finish, just the right length of time for each group to bond over their successes and failures, while allowing room in the schedule for some fun after they cross the finish line.